The Complexity of Graph Exploration Games: Path Problems

 \section{Path Problems}

 The first class of problems that we analyze are $s$-$t$ path problems.
-The online versions of these problems can be interpreted as the Treasure Hunt Problem.
+The online versions of these problems can be interpreted as a Treasure Hunt problem.
 We start our complexity analysis with the \ostupg{}.